 If you're thinking of smoothies or cereal, it's a bit of trial and error as to what you enjoy.
 I find that almond, cashew or pea milk work the best for cereal as I find rice milk far too watery.

-Coconut milk is going to become your new best friend.
+Coconut milk is going to become your new best friend to make your recipes taste rich.
+From lattes, to pastas, to frosting and baked goods.
 However, there are two kinds: the one in a can and the one in a box similar to the nut-based ones above.

-The one in a box can be used interchangeably with any other milk.
+The one in a carton can be used interchangeably with any other milk.
 It is normally very watered down.
 The one in a can however is your solution to:

 - making things creamy (think one pot alfredo pasta or this coconut milk alfredo sauce)